wp-plugins/speakertext/readme.txt

 Tested up to: 3.0
 Stable tag: trunk

-Official SpeakerText plugin.
-SpeakerText turns your videos into text and automatically loads an interactive transcript beneath each video for SEO.
+The SpeakerText plugin automatically loads an interactive transcript beneath each of your videos, improving SEO.
+SpeakerText account required.

 == Description ==